 Custom Fields – The real power of custom post types comes when you assign custom fields to the post type.
 For example, a Projects post type will have custom fields like Project Name, Project Cost, Architect, Project Photo Gallery, Project Completion Date, etc. that allows clients to easily add content without needing to “design” a new page for each project.
 The layout and display of the custom information added through custom fields is controlled by a template that the developer designs and builds.
 Custom fields show up when you create a new project and act as a series of questions that a user will need to answer, to fill out the content on a Project page for example.

 Excerpt – An excerpt is a short summary of a page most often used as teaser text next to an image (usually the ‘Featured Image’ on an overview page.
-Excerpts are often automatically created by the first sentence of text on the page but can be override if the page/post has an excerpt field where you can add custom text.
+Excerpts are often automatically created by the first sentence of text on the page but can be overriden if the page/post has an excerpt field where you can add custom text.
 On WordPress websites the excerpt field allows users to manually determine the content that the user sees when a page or post is promoted on other pages of the site.

 Filtering – Filtering is used to sort though posts based on different meta data.
 For instance, you could filter the Stride blog to view only Graphic Design posts written by Terri.
 Technically that would be 3 different filters, Post type = Post, Author = Terri, and Category = Graphic Design.
 You can filter by just about any type of Meta Data so it’s a pretty powerful tool when building websites.